SLaks/Ref12/README.md

 To allow classes to inherit types in unversioned assemblies, the native VB implementation is in a separate Ref12.Unversioned assembly, so that I can add my AssemblyResolve handler without MEF trying to load those types.

+Because Roslyn references newer versions of the VS editor assemblies, the Roslyn `ISymbolResolver` implementation lives in a separate assembly, to avoid compiler version conflicts.
+This assembly is loaded at runtime if Roslyn us detected.
+This also includes a Roslyn DLL file which is not (yet?) available on NuGet, but which is required to get a `Document` from a TextBuffer.

 **Pull requests welcome**

 ![F12 to .Net Reference Source](http://i1.visualstudiogallery.msdn.s-msft.com/f89b27c5-7d7b-4059-adde-7ccc709fa86e/image/file/125181/1/ref12%20screenshot.png)